Facebook's Libra faces support test after big payment backers quit

-LONDON, Oct 14 (Reuters) - Facebook’s Libra cryptocurrency faces a pivotal meeting of backers on Monday, days after the would-be digital coin project suffered a severe blow as major payment firms quit.

-Mastercard and Visa abandoned the Geneva-based Libra Association on Friday, as did eBay, fintech startup Stripe and payments company Mercado Pago.
+Mastercard (MA.N) and Visa (V.N) abandoned the Geneva-based Libra Association on Friday, as did eBay (EBAY.O), fintech startup Stripe and payments company Mercado Pago.

 Politicians and regulators from the United States to Europe have said that Libra risks upsetting global financial stability, undermining users’ privacy and facilitating money laundering.